UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-22-notes-lecture1.md

 However, the computation required to implement this recipe may be considerable.
 This explains why computational statistics plays a large role in Bayesian statistics and in this course.

+**Example from assignment 1, continued.**

 ---

-**Optional exercise:** If you have not seen this material before, show that in the special case where $L$ is the squared loss, one can compute a simple expression for the minimizer, which is simply $\delta^*(X) = \E[Z|X]$.
+**Optional exercise:** If you have not seen this material before, show that in the special case where $L$ is the squared loss on $L(a, z) = (z - a)^2$, one can compute a simple expression for the minimizer, which is simply $\delta^*(X) = \E[Z|X]$.

 For other losses finding such an expression may or may not be possible.
 We will talk about approximation strategies for the latter case later in this course.

 ---

 Note that other criteria certainly exist for selecting estimators, in particular frequentist criteria.
 Some of these criteria, such as [admissibility](http://en.wikipedia.org/wiki/Admissible_decision_rule), do not create a total order on the estimator (even under strictly convex losses), they only provide a partial order.
-Moreover, since the Bayes estimator can be shown to be non-suboptimal under this criterion as well (in other words, admissible)
+Moreover, since the Bayes estimator can be shown to be non-suboptimal under this criterion as well (in other words, admissible).

 Of course, these nice properties assume that the model is a true representation of the world (a **well-specified model**), a condition that is almost always false.

 This provides a motivation for creating richer models that are more faithful to reality.
 In particular, models of adaptive complexity, that become progressively complex as more data become available.
 These models are called **non-parametric** (more formal definition below).
-As alluded last lecture, stochastic processes provide a formidable tool for constructing these non-parametric models.

 #### Well-specified Bayesian models exist, but can force us to be non-parametric